The Reserve Bank Board comprises four (4) members:

 Mr. Kausiama's extensive board experience includes chairing the RBV Board of Directors, serving on the boards of Air Vanuatu and Vanuatu Terminal Services, chairing the National Housing Corporation Board, and acting as Vice Chairman of the Censorship Board.
 He also held research positions at the Reserve Bank of Vanuatu, including Research Officer, Senior Research Officer, Principal Research Officer, and Acting Director of Research.

-He holds a Bachelor's degree in Economics and Political History from the University of the South Pacific and a Master's degree in Commerce with a focus on Economics from the University of Wollongong, Australia.
+He holds a bachelor's degree in economics and political history from the University of the South Pacific and a master's degree in commerce with a focus on Economics from the University of Wollongong, Australia.

 2. August Letlet

-Mr. August Letlet - Governor of the Reserve Bank of Vanuatu
+Governor of the Reserve Bank of Vanuatu

 Mr. August Letlet has been appointed as the new Governor of the Reserve Bank of Vanuatu.
 Prior to this role, he served as the Director General under the Ministry of Finance and Economic Management.
 In this capacity, he was responsible for financial and economic policy development and implementation, engaging in rigorous policy analysis, and formulating policy recommendations for government officials.
 His leadership involved preparing the national budget, allocating resources, and managing public finances, demonstrating his effective leadership, communication, and negotiation skills.